dev-build-deploy/comment-it/README.md

 }
 ```

-This will result in [IComment](#comment-interface) objects, considering the above example:
+The above example will result in:

 <!-- REUSE-IgnoreStart -->
 ```json